 An interesting aside: When not working I obsessively fixate on the fortunes of Notre Dame football.
 Or I can be found playing with my amazing grandchildren, who delight in routinely beating me in games of Chutes and Ladders.

 How I create positive change in my role: I’m passionate about planning.
 I believe that it’s the foundation of effective communications.
 Conducting research, developing a communications strategy, and carefully executing against that strategy is the key to supporting your organization’s business objectives.
 And the key to positive change.

 An interesting aside: I’m a sap for my family.
 My wife.
-Our three children.
+Our three children and son-in-law.
 And now, our granddaughter.
 Can’t forget our dog.
 Oh, and Providence College basketball.

 Senior Account Executive